Experts weigh medical advances in gene-editing with ethical dilemmas

 But those current treatments raise their own ethical concerns — including questions of equity.
 Will the the current and coming gene therapies be widely available, given how expensive and technologically complicated they can be to create and administer?

-"We're not moving away from the conversation around heritable genome editing, but we are trying to shift some of that focus," says Francois Baylis a bioethicist at Dalhousie University in Canada who helped plan the meeting.
+"We're not moving away from the conversation around heritable genome editing, but we are trying to shift some of that focus," says Francoise Baylis, a bioethicist who recently retired from Dalhousie University in Canada and helped plan the meeting.
 "Really important in this context is the issue of cost, because we have been seeing gene-therapies come onto the market with million-dollar price tags.
 That's not going to be available to the average person."

 The availability of gene-therapy treatments in lower-income countries must be a focus of concern, Baylis says.